herzbube/littlego-usermanual/AuthoringContent.md

 This document contains notes on how to author content for this project.

+## Test site locally

+The following command launches a small web server built into Hugo with which you can test the online configuration of the site locally.
+Point your browser to the URL that Hugo prints out when you run the command.

+    hugo server -D --config=config/online/hugo.toml

+Notes:

+- The `-D` flag tells Hugo to include draft content.
+- Information how to test the offline configuration can be found in [ReleaseSteps.md](ReleaseSteps.md).

 ## Creating a new content file

 This command creates a new content file `foo.md` in section `bar`.